DEWALT DCD777C2 Drill Driver:

 You can usually make a quick and easy assessment of the power that a drill driver packs by looking at the electrical charge rating of its battery measured in Ah (amp hour), as more powerful tools typically need a bigger battery to power them.

 In the case of the DCD777C2, the battery’s electrical charge rating is 1.3Ah, and this is fairly typical for a drill driver that is intended for light and medium tasks, hence the suggestion in the introduction that this model would be well-suited to household DIY, for example.

-We'd probably only recommend the DCD777C2 to professionals as a backup or as a drill driver that they dedicate to lighter tasks, as it'll likely struggle with more heavy-duty tasks such as frequent drilling into concrete as a result of its lower power and the fact it lacks a hammer function.
-We generally recommend that pro users stick to 5Ah and above too, making the DEWALT DCD991P2 a better option if you'd like to stick with one drill driver only - click here to see it on Amazon.
+We’d probably only recommend the DCD777C2 to professionals as a backup or as a drill driver that they dedicate to lighter tasks, as it’ll likely struggle with more heavy-duty tasks such as frequent drilling into concrete as a result of its lower power and the fact it lacks a hammer function.
+We generally recommend that pro users stick to 5Ah and above too, making the DEWALT DCD991P2 a better option if you’d like to stick with one drill driver only – check it out on Amazon.

 Regular users shouldn’t be put off by this, however, as the DCD777C2 regularly receives positive reviews stating that it is powerful enough thanks to its brushless motor and 1.3Ah rating to handle the needs of keen DIYers and homeowners.

 As mentioned, the power output of this DEWALT drill driver makes it best suited to light to medium-intensity tasks such as household DIY.

 Examples of specific tasks include: